Cheeonon/farm-game-api/README.md

 - Add the sold price to the balance
 - if untilHarvest is -1, only half the price is added
 - If isFertilized is true, double the price
+- If veggie not mature yet, sends back status 400
 - Sends back a success message

 ### POST `/buy/:itemName`
 - Add the item with the name to the array
 - Generates random id and give it to the item
 - Subtract the seed price from the balance
+- If not enough balance to buy, sends back status 400
 - Sends back a success message

 ### PUT `/water/:id`